-Figure 5: Visserspan Solar PV Facility - Project 4 development footprint (indicated in red) which deliberately avoid the central pan and micro-pan which lie to the south and southeast of the centre point of proposed Project 4.
+Figure 5: Visserspan Solar PV Facility - Project 4 development footprint (indicated in red) which deliberately avoids the pan and micro-pan which lie to the south and southeast of proposed Project 4 site.

 According to NEMA, developments within 32m of any water course (whether ephemeral of not), must be duly authorised by the relevant government authority.
 However, at the outset of this project, it was determined to avoid as many sensitive areas as possible.
 Therefore, all facility development will take place at least 32m away from the delineated edge of the watercourse.